Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 Expert legal support for extradition cases between the UAE and the United Kingdom

-Our team of qualified lawyers has the necessary experience and expertise to provide comprehensive support to clients in extradition matters.
-Our specialists conduct a detailed analysis of all aspects of the case, including the reasons for the extradition request, applicable legal standards, and potential obstacles to extradition.
+If you wish to know more, seek qualified legal support from best lawyers for resisting extradition from Dubai to UK with the necessary experience and expertise to provide comprehensive support to clients in extradition matters.
+Our best lawyers for fighting extradition from Dubai to the UK conduct a detailed analysis of all aspects of the case, including the reasons for the extradition request, applicable legal standards, and potential obstacles to extradition.

-Lawyers meticulously examine all possible grounds for extradition denial and compile evidence-backed arguments that can be presented in court.
+Lawyers meticulously examine all possible grounds for extradition denial and compile evidence-backed arguments that can be presented in court, ensuring that clients’ rights are protected.
 We utilize every available legal mechanism to protect our clients’ rights and prevent their extradition.

-In the event of an unfavorable court decision, our lawyers will also help prepare an appeal.
+In the event of an unfavorable court decision, our lawyers will also help prepare an appeal and avoid severe legal consequences.
 We meticulously analyze the court’s decision, identifying any possible errors or shortcomings in the reasoning and formulating arguments for the appeal.
 Our team has experience in drafting and submitting appellate complaints, and we make every effort to have the decision reviewed.
+As lawyers recognised for fighting extradition from Dubai to the UK, we bring combined expertise in UAE judicial procedure, Interpol CCF applications, and UK extradition law — providing a fully coordinated defence across all relevant jurisdictions.

 When interacting with Interpol, our lawyers provide clients with support in contesting international notices and removing them from Interpol’s records.
 We help clients protect their interests, submit official requests to the CCF Commission, and aim to have the client removed from Interpol’s database.